Mrugalla/NEL-19/README.md

 just download NEL from the release section of this page.
 (It's to the right somewhere and says DOWNLOAD)

+My old presets don't work anymore :<

+That's not a question.
+Anyway, sorry about that.
+I changed a lot about the plugin in the meantime and some of things I did in the beginning were not written very well, so I couldn't make it backwards compatible.
+Now we should be safe though!
+Make new presets, please :>

 ---

 Why does the plugin not show up in my DAW?